NHM-Sequencing-Facility/aviti_run_summariser/README.md

 This repository contains the python script `aviti_run_summariser.py`, explanations of parsed data and their source files, and guidance on running the script.

 > The AVITI run summariser is set up (via a crontab job) to run every 24 hours at midnight.
 Using `.processed_runs`, the script will only run on (bases2fastq)-processed AVITI run directories that have been generated since execution of the script had run.
-It will append new rows to the run_summary and sample_summary TSV files for each new AVITI run directory and samples within said directory, respectively
+It will append new rows to the run_summary and sample_summary TSV files for each new AVITI run directory and samples within said directory, respectively.

 ---